RutvijBhutaiya/Premium-Pay-Model/README.md

 That means, one could have an opportunity of 102% more if onepurchases GPPL with little patience at Rs.
 80 per share.

-#### NOTE: Do not follow this model blindly, use logic andexecute accordingly to your research.
+#### NOTE: Do not follow this model blindly, use logic and execute accordingly to your research.